-In the summer of 2015, then 16-year old Rahmaan Mohammadi, a student at the Challney High School for Boys near Luton, found himself questioned by police on suspicion of "extremist tendencies".
+In the summer of 2015, then 16-year old Rahmaan Mohammadi, a student at the Challney High School for Boys near the town of Luton, England, found himself questioned by police on suspicion of "extremist tendencies."

-All Rahmaan had done, he repeatedly contested, was be involved in pro-Palestinian activism, before being reprimanded by a senior staff member for wearing a "Free Palestine" badge and wristband, and for attempting to raise money for charities getting clean water to children in the Gaza strip.
+All Rahmaan had done, he repeatedly contested, was participate in pro-Palestinian activism, before being reprimanded by a senior staff member for wearing a "Free Palestine" badge and wristband, and for attempting to raise money for charities getting clean water to children in the Gaza Strip.

-The conflict – which Rahmaan claims ended in a member of staff asking him and a friend if they were "sure the money's not going to ISIS" – led to two police officers showing up at his house.
-"They came in and interrogated me for a good 45 minutes," he says.
+The conflict—which Rahmaan claims ended in a staff member asking him and a friend if they were "sure the money's not going to ISIS"—led to two police officers showing up at his house.
+"They came in and interrogated me for a good forty-five minutes," he says.
 "Asking questions like, 'What do you think about what's going on in Palestine?
 What do you think of Israel?
 What do you think of Syria, President Assad, ISIS?'
-General Middle Eastern questions."
+General Middle East questions."

 While Bedfordshire police have said they came to the conclusion that Rahmaan was "not at risk" because of his responses to a range of questions, the teenager insists it was one answer in particular that changed their minds:

-Rahmaan had been questioned under "Prevent", a key pillar of the government's anti-terrorism strategy, and one that's supposed to root out the kinds of extremist political ideas that encourage young people to join groups opposed to "British values", from the Islamic State (IS) to anarchist collectives.
+Rahmaan had been questioned under "Prevent," a key pillar of the government's anti-terrorism strategy, and one that's supposed to root out the kinds of extremist political ideas that encourage young people to join groups opposed to "British values," from the Islamic State (ISIS) to anarchist collectives.

-Part of the broader "CONTEST" counter-terrorism strategy, which includes provisions to Pursue (detect terrorist plots), Protect (strengthen protection against these plots) and Prepare (ensure the country can withstand terror attacks), the Prevent strategy is carried out through a complex network of local authorities, grassroots organisations and dedicated law enforcement bodies.
-The rules have shifted over time and, since last year, if a teacher or member of staff believes that a child is showing signs of extremist behaviour, they now have a statutory duty to involve Prevent officers.
-If the child is deemed at risk, they have to refer them to the Channel de-radicalisation programme.
+Part of the broader "CONTEST" counter-terrorism strategy, which includes provisions to "Pursue" (detect terrorist plots), "Protect" (strengthen protection against these plots), and "Prepare" (ensure the country can withstand terror attacks), the Prevent strategy is carried out through a complex network of local authorities, grassroots organizations, and dedicated law enforcement bodies.
+The rules have shifted over time, and since last year, if a teacher or staff member believes that a child is showing signs of extremist behavior, they now have a statutory duty to involve Prevent officers.
+If the child is deemed at risk, they have to refer them to the Channel de-radicalization program.
 Failure to do so could put their jobs at risk.

 While the other strands of CONTEST are intended to be no-nonsense intelligence-gathering and attack-preventing arms of the state, Prevent is, at least in theory, the carrot to CONTEST's stick.

-"It's responding to the reality that young people now are vulnerable to radicalisation," says Kalsoom Bashir, co-director of Inspire, a counter-extremist organisation that supports the government's efforts.
+"It's responding to the reality that young people now are vulnerable to radicalization," says Kalsoom Bashir, co-director of Inspire, a counter-extremist organization that supports the government's efforts.
 "There are people out there recruiting people for their own terrorist purposes, and this threat is very real."

 Prevent was designed to stop this kind of thing from happening in the first place.
 Devised originally by the Blair government in 2003, the coalition government updated the approach as part of a wider revision of counter-terrorism in 2011.

-"When we produced the policy, nobody involved in it had any idea that ISIL would rise in the way that it has," admits Lord Carlile, one of Britain's leading law experts and an independent reviewer of counter-terrorism strategy between 2001 and 2011, from his office in Gray's Inn.
-"The scale of the problem has increased, the nature of the problem has increased."
+"When we produced the policy, nobody involved in it had any idea that ISIL would rise in the way that it has," admits Lord Alex Carlile, one of Britain's leading law experts and an independent reviewer of counter-terrorism strategy between 2001 and 2011, from his office in Gray's Inn.
+"The scale of the problem has increased—the nature of the problem has increased."

 Lord Carlile doesn't think this means Prevent should be ended.
 If anything, he argues, it strengthens its necessity.
-But one of the many issues with the policy is that its success is impossible to measure: if it's working, nothing happens.
-It's hard to track how many people don't travel to Syria to join IS.
+But one of the many issues with the policy is that its success is impossible to measure: If it's working, nothing happens.
+It's hard to track how many people don't travel to Syria to join ISIS.

 However, it's hard to ignore the impact the policy is having on the people it's meant to be helping.
-Prevent Watch is a not-for-profit organisation that offers support services to the people negatively affected by the strategy, and since being set up in 2014 it claims to have worked on "over 150 cases" of Prevent being misused or applied in a discriminatory or heavy-handed way.
+Prevent Watch is a not-for-profit organization that offers support services to the people negatively affected by the strategy, and since being set up in 2014, it claims to have worked on more than 150 cases of Prevent being misused or applied in a discriminatory or heavy-handed way.
 Speaking to VICE over the phone, Mohammed Khan, the group's project manager, describes a policy that is discriminatory and draconian.

 "Our idea is to essentially document what's going on out there and provide a level of support," he says.
 "That's across the country, and it was very much a reaction to a need in the community, with a view to evidencing the fact that it was broken."

-Prevent Watch has compiled several instances where, they argue, Prevent has been misused or applied in a discriminatory way.
+Prevent Watch has compiled several instances where, it argues, Prevent has been misused or applied in a discriminatory way.
 A recent example, Khan says, is an instance in a school where a four-year-old Muslim boy drew a picture of his father chopping cucumbers.
 When asked by a teacher what he was drawing, the boy, struggling to say the long word, mispronounced it.

-Another is the now-notorious "eco-warrior" case, where Hackney mum Ifhat Smith found her son questioned by Prevent officers using the term "eco-terrorist" in a classroom discussion about deforestation.
+Another is the now-notorious "eco-warrior" case, where Hackney mom Ifhat Smith found her son questioned by Prevent officers using the term "eco-terrorist" in a classroom discussion about deforestation.

-"He had to follow this adult that he didn't know, and he was taken into a inclusion centre, which is effectively where they put misbehaved children," says Smith.
+"He had to follow this adult who he didn't know, and he was taken into a inclusion center, which is effectively where they put misbehaved children," says Smith.

 Smith complained to the school and was told there was nothing to be concerned about, but that they had been obliged to investigate the case under the Prevent strategy.
 But the damage has been done, Smith argues, and being "interrogated" has had a marked effect on her child.

 Prevent Watch and the eco-warrior case have not been without controversy themselves, facing a tough backlash from right-wing newspapers keen to support the government's policy.
-In a provocatively-titled piece from the end of January, the Daily Telegraph alleged that Ifhat Smith was "a key figure in the Islamist Muslim Brotherhood" and that Prevent Watch was affiliated with groups, such as the controversial CAGE, that have been accused of sympathising with terrorists.
+In a provocatively titled piece from the end of January, the Daily Telegraph alleged that Ifhat Smith was "a key figure in the Islamist Muslim Brotherhood" and that Prevent Watch was affiliated with groups, such as the controversial CAGE, that have been accused of sympathizing with terrorists.